arTHORd2/http-log-parse/README.md

 ### Integration tests
 Integration tests will cover different behaviours that will require more than one function.
 They check whether the inputs and outputs of each function are compatible with each other.

+### API tests
+These tests directly call the API endpoints hosted on localhost:3000.
+These tests are end-to-end, and simulate the expected use-case of this project

 ## DevOps
-The file `.github/workflows/` outlines a Github Actions workflow that will build the app run tests whenever code is pushed to the master branch
+The file `.github/workflows/` outlines a Github Actions workflow that runs whenever code is pushed to the master branch.
+The YAML file will run `node app.js &`, which runs the API in the background on port 3000.
+The script then waits 1 second for the server to start before running the tests.
+Once the tests are finished, the script terminates the server.